Quick Answer

 - Database Matching: Emails are matched against the

-data_lake.email_validationtable using MD5 hashes of lowercase email addresses
+data_lake.email_validation table using MD5 hashes of lowercase email addresses